DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

 In this section, we'll prepare the environment

+You need:

+* Python 3.9 (note that videos use 3.8)
+* NumPy, Pandas and Scikit-Learn (latest available versions)
+* Matplotlib and Seaborn
+* Jupyter notebooks

 ## Ubuntu 22.04 on AWS

 * [This video](https://www.youtube.com/watch?v=IXSiYkP23zo) shows a complete end-to-end environment configuration for an AWS EC2 instance